 Most of Leeser's endeavors on behalf of Yiddishkeit were tied to the writing and publishing of a wide variety of books and seforim.
-Many of these publications were "firsts," not just for American Jewry, but also for worldwide Jewry.
+Many of these publications were "firsts," for both American and worldwide Jewry.

 "Leeser realized that the Bible in its original language was incomprehensible to most Jews in America, and he was disturbed that they were compelled to rely on the Christological translation of the King James Version."
+(Goldman, Hebrew Printing in America, 1735-1926.)

-(Ibid.)
-His translation of the Chumash into English appeared in 1845.
-It took him seven years to complete this task!
+His translation of the Chumash into English was published in 1845.
+It took him seven years to complete this task.
 His Pentateuch included the Hebrew text, an English translation on facing pages, as well as the haftorot together with a translation.
 Given that the Jewish community in England was much older and better organized than the one in America, one would have expected that someone in England would have been the first to accomplish this momentous task.
-However, the Jews of England "continued to use the Christological King James Version until Leeser's edition became available."
-(Ibid.)
+However, the Jews of England used the King James Version until Leeser's translation appeared.

-In 1848 Leeser published for the first time in America a complete Hebrew Bible (Chumash, Neviim and Kesuvim) with pointed text and cantillation.
+In 1848 Leeser published a complete Hebrew Bible (Chumash, Neviim and Ketuvim) with pointed text and cantillation.
 His magnum opus, an English translation of the entire Bible, appeared in 1853.
-This work remained in use in some American synagogues into the twentieth century, despite the fact that many other translations appeared in the years after Leeser's.
+This work remained in use in some American synagogues into the 21st century, despite the appearance of many other translations in the years after Leeser's.